apache/jackrabbit-oak/oak-doc/src/site/markdown/features/direct-binary-access.md

 Please note that only `Binary` objects returned from `Property.getBinary()`, `Property.getValue().getBinary()` or `Property.getValues() ... getBinary()` will support a functional `BinaryDownload`.

+Also note that clients should always check whether the URI returned from the `getURI()` call is null.
+A null return value generally indicates that the feature is not available.
+But this situation is also possible in two other cases:

+* If the binary is stored in-line in the node store.
+If the binary is smaller than the minimum upload size, it will be stored in the node store instead of in cloud blob storage, and thus a direct download URI cannot be provided.
+* If the data store implementation is using asynchronous uploads and the binary is still in cache.
+If a client adds a binary via the repository (i.e. not using the direct binary upload feature) and then immediately requests a download URI for it, it is possible that the binary is still in cache and not yet uploaded to cloud storage, and thus a direct download URI cannot be provided.

 ### Upload

 The direct binary upload process is split into 3 phases: